PrefectHQ/prefect/docs/cloud/workspaces.md

 ## Workspace access <span class="badge pro"></span> <span class="badge enterprise"></span>

-Within a Prefect Cloud account, Workspace Owners can invite other people to be members and provision [service accounts](/ui/service-accounts/) to a workspace.
+Within a Prefect Cloud Pro or Enterprise tier account, Workspace Owners can invite other people to be members and provision [service accounts](/ui/service-accounts/) to a workspace.
 In addition to giving the user access to the workspace, a Workspace Owner assigns a [workspace role](/ui/roles/) to the user.
 The role specifies the scope of permissions for the user within the workspace.